 During the winters many grey nomads make the journey in their caravans and motorhomes to sit out the cold months in the warmer temperatures of Northern Queensland.

 So when packing for your Aussie holiday (or move) do check out the expected temperatures (and rainfall) for the months when you are visiting and pack accordingly.

-Although it is hard to spot koala in the wild there are some places in each state where your chances are increased.
+Although it is hard to spot koalas in the wild there are some places in each state where your chances are increased.

-In Queensland the koala are smaller than their southern cousins.
-Three of the best places to spot koala in Queensland are at Noosa National Park, Daisy Hill Koala Park in Brisbane and Magnetic Island near Townsville.
+In Queensland, the koalas are smaller than their southern cousins.
+Three of the best places to spot koalas in Queensland are at Noosa National Park, Daisy Hill Koala Park in Brisbane and Magnetic Island near Townsville.

 In Victoria head to Kennet River on the Great Ocean Road.